alisamirali/joes-robot-shop/README.md

-# JoesRobotShop
+# Robot Shop

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.1.1.

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+1- Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200`.
 The application will automatically reload if you change any of the source files.

+2- Navigate to the `api-server` folder and run `npm i` then `npm start` to start the API server to fetch project data.

 ## Build